-Today’s blog post from the Law Office of Bryan Fagan, PLLC will walk you through your options and hopefully provide you with some knowledge as to how you can best proceed in your particular situation.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will walk you through your options and hopefully provide you with some knowledge of how you can best proceed in your particular situation.

 Spousal benefits explained

-The spousal benefits that the Social Security Administration Offers are equal to one-half of your ex-spouse’s benefits as a retired worker.
-If the amount of this benefit is greater than your own benefits you are eligible to receive in Social Security benefits then you would want to take advantage of your ex-spouse’s benefits rather than your own.
+The spousal benefits that the Social Security Administration Offers are equal to one-half of your ex-spouse's benefits as a retired worker.
+If the amount of this benefit is more significant than the benefits you are eligible to receive in Social Security benefits, then you would want to take advantage of your ex-spouse's benefits rather than your own.

-A key point to understand, however, is that later on, you have the ability to convert this spousal benefit to your own benefits as a retired worker.
+However, a key point to understand is that later on, you can convert this spousal benefit to your benefits as a retired worker.
 The same rules apply here for both current spouses and ex-spouses.

 Divorce and Social Security Benefits

-As we noted at the outset of today’s blog, if you are divorced you must have been married to your spouse for at least ten years to be eligible for spousal benefits.
-If you are currently married then you would not be eligible, however.
+As we noted at the outset of today's blog, if you are divorced, you must have been married to your spouse for at least ten years to be eligible for spousal benefits.
+If you are currently married, then you would not qualify, however.

 The spousal benefits you intend to claim through your ex-spouse can be claimed once your divorce has been finalized for two years.
-It does not matter if your ex-spouse has claimed their benefit or not but he or she must be eligible to claim the benefit.
+It does not matter if your ex-spouse has claimed their benefit or not, but they must be eligible to claim the benefit.

 Restricted application for Social Security Benefits

 If you qualify to take advantage of the spousal benefits, you will want to file a restricted application for benefits once you reach your full retirement age.
-By doing so you are able to collect your spousal benefit while simultaneously allowing your own benefits to grow 8% per year until you turn 70 years old.
+By doing so, you can collect your spousal benefit while simultaneously allowing your benefits to grow 8% per year until you turn 70 years old.